THIS DATE IN HISTORY: Nov. 17

 1988: The St. Louis Blues end 16-plus years of failure at the Spectrum when Bernie Federko scores twice in a 3-1 victory against the Philadelphia Flyers.
 It's the first win for St. Louis in Philadelphia since Jan.
 6, 1972, ending a drought of 34 games (31 losses, three ties).

 1997: The Hockey Hall of Fame inducts two of the all-time great centers, Mario Lemieux and Trottier, as well as Glen Sather, the architect of the Edmonton Oilers' dynasty.
 Lemieux is honored one season after retiring; the Hall waives the standard three-year waiting period.
 However, he returns to the ice in 2000 and becomes the third player to play an NHL game as a member of the Hall of Fame.

-2017: NHL general managers meet at the historic Windsor (then a hotel, now an office building) in Montreal to celebrate its first 100 years, with the unveiling of a bronze plaque produced by the Historic Sites and Monuments Board of Canada.
+2017: NHL general managers meet at the historic Windsor (then a hotel, now an office building) in Montreal to celebrate the League's first 100 years, with the unveiling of a bronze plaque produced by the Historic Sites and Monuments Board of Canada.
 According to the handwritten minutes taken 100 years ago, a meeting was called there "to ascertain if some steps could not be taken to perpetuate the game of hockey."
 The NHL officially comes into being on Nov.
 26, 1917.
-"The NHL was born here," Comissioner Gary Bettman says, "and it will live here forever."
+"The NHL was born here," Commissioner Gary Bettman says, "and it will live here forever."